Next: Range of Type, Up: Data Type Measurements [Contents][Index]

 ULLONG_WIDTH

-and unsigned long long int
+int, long long int and unsigned long long int,

 respectively.